benfarrah01/Spotify-Song-Recommendations-Bot/docs/0_idea.md

 ## Description of project

 We will use Spotify's API in order to obtain a song that will be recommended once per day.
+In the tweet, we will include the name of the song and then the artist singing.
+Also we may have to say if the song is explict, meaning there is offensive language in the song.

 ### Classification